 Globalization and Religion

 For decades, the view that the world would grow increasingly secular dominated the field of sociology of religion, yet we have seen a persistence and resurgence of religion around the globe.
 The Berkley Center devotes much of its efforts to understanding how the process of globalization intersects with the resurgence of public religion and also how religion itself, particularly Catholicism and its Jesuit Order, has shaped—and been shaped by—the very process of globalization.
 Additionally, in recognizing that a globalized world means increased contact between members of different cultures and faiths, the Berkley Center promotes interreligious and intercultural dialogue through a number of programs.
 In particular, the Doyle Engaging Difference Program—a campus-wide collaboration between the Berkley Center for Religion, Peace, and World Affairs and the Center for New Designs in Learning and Scholarship (CNDLS)—is designed to strengthen Georgetown University’s core commitment to tolerance and diversity and to enhance global awareness of the challenges and opportunities of an era of increasing interconnectedness.
-Doyle Seminars, the Junior Year Abroad Network, and the Doyle Undergraduate Fellows Program allow students and faculty to explore intercultural and interreligious issues through teaching, learning, and research.
+Doyle Seminars, the Doyle Global Dialogue, and the Doyle Undergraduate Fellows Program allow students and faculty to explore intercultural and interreligious issues through teaching, learning, and research.

 Religion, Culture, and Society

 Religion fundamentally shapes the way individuals see the world, their role in society, and the roles of others in their communities.
-For some, it inspires the literary imagination, as is well documented in Berkley Center Senior Fellow Paul Elie’s Faith and Culture Lecture Series.
+For some, it inspires the literary imagination, as is well documented in Berkley Center Senior Fellow Paul Elie’s Faith and Culture Series.
 Since 2007, Elie has led conversations with prominent cultural figures, including author Chimamanda Ngozi Adichie, filmmaker Martin Scorsese, and poet Billy Collins.
 In these discussions, Elie explores with guests the relationship between their artistic process and their religious belief and upbringing.
 For others, religion can impact and change their lives in unexpected and fundamental ways, as shown in our American Pilgrimage Project, which chronicles the role religious beliefs play at crucial moments in everyday American’s lives.
 Religion also influences the way societies view issues of social justice, gender roles and relationships, and identity, which the Berkley Center investigates through research projects, events, online discussions, and student programming.